pypy/pypy.org/pages/compat.rst

 In that case, you can easily hit the system limit on the number of file descriptors that are allowed to be opened at the same time.

-Since release 5.4, PyPy can be run with the command-line option ``-X track-resources`` (as in, ``pypy -X track-resources myprogram.py``).
-This produces a ResourceWarning when the GC closes a non-closed file or socket.
+PyPy can be run with the command-line option ``-X track-resources`` (as in, ``pypy -X track-resources myprogram.py``).
+This produces a ``ResourceWarning`` when the GC closes a non-closed file or socket.
 The traceback for the place where the file or socket was allocated is given as well, which aids finding places where ``close()`` is missing.

 Similarly, remember that you must ``close()`` a non-exhausted generator in order to have its pending ``finally`` or ``with``